mattermost/mattermost-load-test-ng/docs/loadtest_config.md

 - `simulative`  - to use [`SimulController`](controllers.md#simulcontroller)
 - `noop` - to use [`NoopController`](controllers.md#noopcontroller)

+### RatesDistribution

+*[]struct{
-### Rate
+  Rate float32

-*number*
+  Percentage float32
+}*

+The distribution of action rates for running controllers.

-A rate multiplier that will affect the speed at which user actions are executed by the `UserController`.
+Rate is a multiplier that will affect the speed at which user actions are executed by the `UserController`.

 A rate < 1.0 will run actions at a faster pace.
 A rate == 1.0 will run actions at the default pace.
 A rate > 1.0 will run actions at a slower pace.

+Percentage is the percentage of controllers that should run with the specified rate.

 ## InstanceConfiguration